 The Policy aims essentially to prevent risk-taking incompatible with sound and effective risk management, with the economic strategy, objectives, values and interests of the Management Company or the SICAV, with the interests of the SICAV's shareholders, to avoid conflicts of interest and to uncouple the decisions on control operations from the performance obtained.
 The Policy includes an assessment of the performance within a multiannual framework adapted to the holding period recommended to the SICAV's investors so as to ensure that the assessment process is based on the SICAV's long-term performance and investment risks.
 The variable component of remuneration is also based on a number of other qualitative and quantitative factors.
-The Policy contains an appropriate balance of fixed and variable components of the total remuneration.
+The Policy contains an appropriate balance of fixed and variable remuneration components.

-This Policy is adopted by the Board of Directors of the Management Company which is also responsible for its implementation and supervision.
+This Policy is adopted by the Management Company which is also responsible for its implementation and supervision.
 It applies to all benefits paid by the Management Company, and to all amounts paid directly by the SICAV itself including any performance commission, and to any transfer of shares in the SICAV to a category of personnel governed by the Policy.

-Its general principles are assessed at a minimum on an annual basis by the board of directors of the Management Company, and are established in accordance with the size of the Management Company and/or the size of the UCITS managed by it.
+Its general principles are reviewed at least once a year by the Management Company, and depend on the size of the Management Company and/or on the size of the UCITS it manages.